anandDev77/stock-sentiment-analysis/README.md

 3. Enter a stock symbol (e.g., AAPL, GOOGL, MSFT) in the sidebar

-4. Select an Ollama model from the dropdown

-5. Click "Analyze Sentiment" to see the results
+4. Click "Load Data" to fetch and analyze sentiment

 ## Project Structure

 ```
 stock-sentiment-analysis2/
 ├── app.py                 # Main Streamlit dashboard
-├── sentiment_analyzer.py  # Sentiment analysis using Ollama
+├── sentiment_analyzer.py # Sentiment analysis using Azure OpenAI
 ├── data_collector.py      # Stock data and news collection
 ├── requirements.txt       # Python dependencies
+├── .env                  # Azure OpenAI configuration (not in git)
 └── README.md             # This file
 ```

 ## How It Works

-1. **Data Collection**: The app fetches stock data, news articles, and social media posts using `yfinance` and other APIs
+1. **Data Collection**: The app fetches stock data and news articles using `yfinance` (free API)
-2. **Sentiment Analysis**: Each text is analyzed using Ollama (LLM) to determine positive, negative, and neutral sentiment scores
+2. **Sentiment Analysis**: Each text is analyzed using Azure OpenAI to determine positive, negative, and neutral sentiment scores
 3. **Visualization**: Results are displayed with interactive charts and detailed breakdowns

+## Configuration

+The app uses environment variables from the `.env` file for Azure OpenAI configuration:

+- `AZURE_OPENAI_ENDPOINT`: Your Azure OpenAI endpoint URL
+- `AZURE_OPENAI_API_KEY`: Your Azure OpenAI API key
+- `AZURE_OPENAI_DEPLOYMENT_NAME`: The name of your deployed model (e.g., "gpt-4")
+- `AZURE_OPENAI_API_VERSION`: The API version to use (e.g., "2023-05-15")

 ## Notes

+- The app only uses free APIs for data collection (yfinance for stock prices and news)
-- The social media data is currently simulated.
-For production use, integrate with Reddit API (PRAW) or Twitter API
+- Social media data is not included (would require Reddit/Twitter API integration)
-- Make sure Ollama is running and the selected model is available before analyzing
-- The app uses TextBlob as a fallback if Ollama fails to parse the response
+- The app uses TextBlob as a fallback if Azure OpenAI fails to parse the response
+- Make sure your `.env` file is properly configured before running the app

 ## Troubleshooting

-- **Ollama connection error**: Make sure Ollama is installed and running (`ollama serve`)
-- **Model not found**: Pull the model first using `ollama pull <model-name>`
+- **Azure OpenAI connection error**: Check your `.env` file and verify your endpoint, API key, and deployment name are correct
 - **No data for symbol**: Check if the stock symbol is valid and try again
+- **Import errors**: Make sure all dependencies are installed: `pip install -r requirements.txt`

 ## License

 This project is open source and available for educational purposes.